Snapstromegon/hoeser.dev/src/posts/2021-02-28-11ty-and-Rollup.md

 I don't think my solution is perfect (like I mentioned there's room for improvement), but it's a step in the right direction.

-I'm also not the perfect with rollup and 11ty and there are probably ways to make the pipeline even simpler, but before 11ty 1.0 drops I probably won't give this another take.
+I'm also not that perfect with rollup and 11ty and there are probably ways to make the pipeline even simpler, but before 11ty 1.0 drops I probably won't give this another take.

 <details>
 <summary>